 The women’s hour record is broken down into 3 distinct periods.
 The early period saw pioneers of women’s cycling set records that look achievable to amateurs today.
-The UCI began its ownership of the record in 1955.
+The UCI began its ownership of a woman’s hour record in 1955.
 They set rules to be followed for records to count.
 Since 2014, we’ve seen the modern period.
 Here up-to-date bikes and equipment can be used in the pursuit of more distance.

 The early women’s hour record (1893-1955)